SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 ghci> prot <- simpleSeqGetter "lipocalin_protein.fa"
 ghci> translateDNA mrna
 "TASPSPSKRPVRRPWTQTPEMKPLLLAVSLGLIAALQAHHLLASDEEIQDVSGTWYLKAMTVDREFPEMNLESVTPMTLTTLEGGNLEAKVTMLISGRCQEVKAVLEKTDEPGKYTADGGKHVAYIIRSHVKDHYIFYCEGELHGKPVRGVKLVGRDPKNNLEALEDFEKAAGARGLSTESILIPRQSETCSPGSD*GDTLAPQQPKDGTIQHLRHSQGHGKSSPPLQNAAGCTPSYHPPPSPCPAPPLLVLHKELQQFPV-"
+ghci> prot == translate mrna
+False
 {% endhighlight %}

+It's pretty clear that our results don't match.
+If you're savvy to the topic of translation, you may have been expecting this.
+Keen pattern recognizers will notice that the expected translated protein is there, flanked at both ends by some other protein sequences.
+To avoid getting dense with details, I'll just say that mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
+These untranslated regions are a part of the sequence file that I grabbed and I did not account for them yet!

+The translation function appears to work, since the expected sequence is in there, but there's a little more work to do.
+To determine where the translated section begins, we must look for the first (5' most) start codon which happens to be `AUG` and codes for Methionine.
+Everything from that point on is translated until we reach a stop codon: one of `UAA`, `UAG`, `UGA`.
+The region from the start codon to the stop codon is referred to as the coding region.
+Let's implement these rules in code now:

+{% highlight haskell %}
+translateCodingRegion :: RNASeq -> ProteinSeq
+translateCodingRegion s = takeWhile ('*'/=) $ dropWhile ('M'/=) $ translateDNA s
+{% endhighlight %}

+And now we can try this function out and test its results in `ghci`:

+{% highlight haskell %}
+ghci> mrna <- simpleSeqGetter "lipocalin_mRNA.fa"
+ghci> prot <- simpleSeqGetter "lipocalin_protein.fa"
+ghci> translateCodingRegion mrna
+"MKPLLLAVSLGLIAALQAHHLLASDEEIQDVSGTWYLKAMTVDREFPEMNLESVTPMTLTTLEGGNLEAKVTMLISGRCQEVKAVLEKTDEPGKYTADGGKHVAYIIRSHVKDHYIFYCEGELHGKPVRGVKLVGRDPKNNLEALEDFEKAAGARGLSTESILIPRQSETCSPGSD"
+ghci> prot == translateCodingRegion mrna
+True
+{% endhighlight %}

+Tada!
+We can translate a given DNA or RNA sequence as well as fish out a coding region from a sequence.
+By the way, have you thought it's weird that I've been using `translateDNA` on an RNA sequence?
+Yeah, it's not just you.
+RNA sequences data is often stored as though it were DNA, with "T"s instead of "U"s, as it was in this file.
+It's a bit odd, but common enough to gloss over transcription and reverse transcription since they directly correlate.

 ## Translation Party: Reverse Translation

+Most amino acids have more than one codon that codes for them, but no codon codes for more than one amino acid.
+In this way, the genetic code is degenerate but not ambiguous.
+In other words, a given nucleic acid sequence passed through the genetic code will only produce one protein sequence, but a given protein sequence could be decoded to multiple nucleic acid sequences.

 ## Regarding Strings, ByteStrings, and Text